acdundore/clustercast/docs/example_inspecting-data.md

 # Inspecting Transformed Data

 In this example, we will use the same store sales dataset from other examples.
-Instead of making predictions, we will use some built-in properties of the forecasting models to inspect the transformed training data.
+Instead of making predictions, we will use some internal properties of the forecasting models to inspect the transformed training data.
 It is good practice to manually inspect the transformed dataset before inferencing to ensure it aligns with user expectations.
 Although this model uses the `DirectForecaster` class, the same process can be completed for `RecursiveForecaster`.